ScribbleLabApp/ScribbleLab/README.md

 ## Features
 Our editor is the "Scribble" part of ScribbleLab, and our features comprise the "Lab".

-As a student, you may find many editor apps with great features, but none that meet all your needs.
-As a ScribbleLab user, you can access a comprehensive suite of powerful and useful tools, including:
+ScribbleLab offers a comprehensive suite of tools, including:

-- live collaborations `(coming soon)`
+- Live collaborations (coming soon)
-- linked cloud storage from third-party companies such as Dropbox, GoogleDrive, iCloudDrive, and more
+- Linked cloud storage (Dropbox, GoogleDrive, iCloudDrive, etc.)
-- customizable templates (pages, covers, etc)
+- Customizable templates (pages, covers, etc.)
-- import and export PDFs, PNGs, and .scribble `(own file format, coming soon)` files
+- Import/export PDFs, PNGs, and .scribble files (own file format, coming soon)
-- AI support `(coming soon)`
+- AI support (coming soon)
 - Integration with ScribbleLink

+Features are easily accessible from a sidebar, providing a powerful yet user-friendly experience.
+Our feature selection is driven by community and tester feedback, ensuring relevance and usefulness to students.

 Many of our features are available from a sidebar where they can be accessed by a simple click.

-You might wonder, "How can an app be good if it has so many features?
-Is there a catch?"

-There's no catch.
-We believe that our app improves with every feature we add.
-To decide what features to include, we invite and assess feedback from our [community](#community) and testers, ensuring that our feature list is relevant and useful to students.

 ## Community
+To decide what features to include, we invite and assess feedback from our [community](https://discord.gg/7eyQFUws7A) and testers, ensuring that our feature list is relevant and useful to students.

 Our community comprises contributors from GitHub, testers, developers, and users.
 Join our [**Discord server**](https://discord.gg/7eyQFUws7A) for improved communication among community members.

 ## Privacy